Internal conflict in Peru

 The internal conflict in Peru is an armed conflict between the Government of Peru and the Maoist guerrilla group Shining Path.
 The conflict's main phase began on 17 May 1980 and ended in December 2000.
 From 1982 to 1997 the Túpac Amaru Revolutionary Movement (MRTA) waged its own insurgency as a Marxist–Leninist rival to the Shining Path.

 As fighting intensified in the 1980s, Peru had one of the worst human rights records in the Western Hemisphere and experienced thousands of forced disappearances while both the Peruvian Armed Forces and Shining Path acted with impunity, sometimes massacring entire villages.
-50,000 to 70,000 people were killed, making it the bloodiest war in the country's independent history.
-This includes many civilians who were deliberately targeted by all factions.
-The Indigenous peoples were disproportionately targeted, with 75% of those killed speaking Quechua as their native language.
+Fifty-thousand to seventy-thousand people were killed, making it the bloodiest war in the country's independent history.
+This includes many civilians who were targeted by all factions.
+The Indigenous peoples were disproportionately attacked, with 75% of those killed speaking Quechua as their native language.
+The conflict is characterized by multiple serious violations of human rights.

-Since 2000, the number of deaths has dropped significantly and recently the conflict has become somewhat dormant.
-The conflict is also characterized by serious violations of human rights.
+Since 2000, the number of deaths has dropped significantly, with the conflict becoming somewhat dormant.

 Background

+The economy and demographic makeup of Peru by the 20th century left a space for the Maoist politics of the Shining Path to enter.
+Over 40% of the population were part of the rural peasantry, overwhelmingly from an indigenous background that lived in chronic poverty which established a support base for the Shining Path.
+In addition, the movement of the initially left-wing American Popular Revolutionary Alliance toward the right opened a vacuum for Marxist revolutionary thought.

 The first guerrilla outbreaks arose in Peru in the early 1960s, during the Moderate Civil Reform, when the Revolutionary Left Movement (MIR), a guerrilla group founded and led by Luis de la Puente Uceda, began its first attacks against the Peruvian State in 1962.
-However, despite their training in Fidel Castro's Cuba, the members of the MIR often were in an unstable state, as they were often based in the Amazon.
+However, despite training in Fidel Castro's Cuba, the MIR was often in an unstable state, as they were based in the Amazon.
 As a result, its members were easily killed by the police and the armed forces.
-During these counterattacks, their leader and founder was killed and the group eventually would collapse completely by 1965.
-Another guerrilla group that also emerged simultaneously was the National Liberation Army (ELN) led by Juan Pablo Chang Navarro and trained by Cuba.
-It was made up of some former members of the MIR and other people who were recruited.
-However, this organization suffered the same fate as the MIR since many of its members were infected with leishmaniasis.
-As a result, the armed forces killed its members.
-The ELN received military training in Cuba and operated from 1962 to 1965.
-After its dismantling, its main leaders fled to Bolivia where they would fight alongside Che Guevara in the Ñancahuazú Guerrilla, where they would be assassinated while trying to establish a guerrilla focus in the Andes.
+During these counterattacks, their leader and founder was killed and the group would eventually collapse completely by 1965.
+Another guerrilla group that also emerged during this time was the National Liberation Army (ELN), operating from 1962 until 1965, led by Juan Pablo Chang Navarro and trained in Cuba.
+It was made up of some former members of the MIR and other recruited people.
+However, this organization suffered the same fate as the MIR, with many of members being infected with leishmaniasis, leading to them being killed by the Peruvian army.
+After its dismantling, its main leaders fled to Bolivia where they would fight alongside Che Guevara in the Ñancahuazú Guerrilla, until they ended up being assassinated while trying to establish a guerrilla foco in the Andes.